pred07/inetspeed-org/Readme.md

-# Internet Speed Checker with Location Tracking
+# Internet Speed Checker with Location Tracking!

 A web-based speed checker that captures location data and logs it to Google Sheets.